 Many investors with little money tend to turn to penny stocks as they seem like the best option given limited resources.
 While the potential for growth might seem phenomenal, these stocks are high-risk stocks and you must consider the risks before investing.

 While the company might be fundamentally strong, investing in a lump sum at the wrong time can be counterproductive.
-According to many market experts, market is overly priced at this point in time.
-Any stock investment you make today, is expensive.
+According to many market experts, the market is overly priced at this point in time.
+Any stock investment you make today is expensive.
 However, you can still wait for a small correction to invest.
-Or perhaps, find a stock good to invest.
+Or perhaps, find a stock good to invest in.

 Many new investors think that diversification is for seasoned players.
 It is not the case.